Hugli-Chuchura: Demographics

+Languages

 Etymology

 Hooghly-Chuchura was a municipality formed by the merging of two towns, Hugli and Chinsura, in 1865.
 The names are spelled in other ways including Hooghly, Hugli, Hughli, Ugulim (in Portuguese), Chinsura, Chunchura, Chuchro and Chinsurah.

 State Highway 6/ Grand Trunk Road (G.T.
 Road) passes through the town.
 Chuchura and Hooghly are historic stations on the Howrah-Bardhaman main line of the Eastern Railway.
 Ferry services across the Hooghly River serves as a link with the district of North 24 Parganas.